noelmcloughlin/cloudfoundry-formula/docs/README.rst

 *Meta-state (This is a state that includes other states)*.

 This installs from cloudfoundry solution.
+The default installation source is package.

 ``cloudfoundry.cli``
 ^^^^^^^^^^^^^^^^^^^^